harmansethi92/reorg/casestudy1/README.md

 ## Setup
 Make sure docker and docker-compose is installed on your local machine.

+Based on your OS you might have to upgrade pyopenssl and change docker-compose to version 2

 ## Execution
 You need to run the docker-compose file in the casestudy1 directory.